 Passive Inspection CubeSats (PICs) is Brigham Young University's first spacecraft mission and the first mission of the multidisciplinary Advanced Spacecraft Team.
 The PICs mission will demonstrate low-risk, low-cost, spacecraft inspection by a passive, fly-away probe.
-The Advanced Spacecraft Team, consists of 16 undergraduate students, who assume full responsibility for designing, building, and testing two 1U CubeSats.
-Their CubeSats are manifest for launch into a 450 km polar orbit in 2018 on Virgin Orbit's LauncherOne.
-Launch services are provided through NASA CSLI.
-Spacecraft development is supported by NASA USIP, L3 Technologies, and the BYU Immerse program.
-The project began in May, 2016.
+This Advanced Spacecraft Team consisted of over 60 undergraduate students who assumed full responsibility for designing, building and testing two 1U CubeSats.
+The work was completed in 4 years with a launch opportunity from Virgin Orbit through NASA LSP.

 Remote inspection provides holistic insight into spacecraft performance, beyond what is available with on-board instrumentation alone.
 Traditional methods for remote inspection, including multi-spacecraft rendezvous and robotic arms, are costly.
 Proposed, low-cost methods, such as free-flying small spacecraft, risk collision during proximity operations.
 A Passive Inspection CubeSat (PIC) uses a spherical imaging system to inspect spacecraft, during deployment, at low risk and low cost.